Learning Center

 Although they sound similar, reliability and maintainability refer to separate measures that dovetail with availability.

-Reliability refers to how likely an asset performs as expected, without failure, under normal operating conditions.
+Reliability refers to how likely an asset is to perform as expected, without failure, under normal operating conditions.
 This absence of unplanned downtime makes for a very reliable asset.
 Conversely, an unreliable asset experiences frequent unexpected failures.

 Maintainability is the speed and ease with which the asset can be put back into service when it experiences a failure.